GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-A program that produces incorrect results twice as fast is infinitely slower.
+Simplicity is prerequisite for reliability.

-~ John Ousterhout
+~ Edsger W. Dijkstra
 <pre>

 </pre>